 “Mora, that’s not...
 Ah well.
 At any rate, our clan’s got a bit of a surplus in storage, so no reason to worry about one or two grounded boats.”

-Though it would have been better left unsaid, Terra tried not to be bothered since both had intended to provide her peace of mind.
-No—if anything, they’d said it for their own peace of mind.
+Although they would have been better off not saying anything, Terra tried not to be bothered by it, since they had only intended to give her peace of mind.
+But no—if anything, they had said it for their own peace of mind.

 In its own way, Terra’s failed engagement was a serious situation.
 It wasn’t just a matter of happiness eluding Terra yet again.
 The Circs survived on Besshu caught from the gas giant.
-They didn’t eat the Besshu directly, but first processed it through the recycling equipment they’d constructed.
-The planet's unique AMC Clay was also processed for export to the Galactive Interactive.
+They didn’t eat the Besshu directly, but first processed it through recycling equipment they’d constructed.
+That equipment also processed the planet's unique AMC Clay for export to the Galactive Interactive.
 However, each clan possessed no more than ten fishing boats.

-An individual pillar boat was perfectly capable of feeding 10% of the almost 20,000 Endeavours, meaning a little less than 2000 people per boat.
+An individual pillar boat was perfectly capable of feeding 10% of the almost 20,000 Endeavours, or a little less than 2000 people per boat.
 However, since Terra was unmarried, her pillar boat was grounded and unavailable for fishing.
-To put it another way, it was constant dead weight moored to Idaho’s dock.
+It was constant dead weight moored at Idaho’s dock, to put it another way

 Mora was correct when she said the other boats could cover it just fine.
-They could manage the burden as long as there were other fishermen, even if they still retained a percentage of their catch.
-That said, the pillar boat had been grounded since the death of Terra's parents six years ago, and she remained unmarried.
-The situation wasn't an emergency, but it wasn’t pleasant, either.
-The Council of Elders had already approached Terra three times to request she sell the pillar boat to them if she wasn't going to use it.
+They could manage the burden as long as there were other fishermen, even if they retained a percentage of their catch for themselves.
+That said, the pillar boat had been grounded for six years following the death of Terra's parents, and she remained unmarried.
+It wasn't an emergency situation, but it wasn’t a pleasant one, either.
+The Council of Elders had already approached Terra three times to request she sell the pillar boat to them if she was going to let it sit idle.

 Her aunt and uncle never touched on that subject.
-While there were flaws in their caretaking, they were fundamentally two very virtuous people.
+While they had their flaws as caretakers, they were fundamentally two very virtuous people.
 It made Terra feel incredibly guilty.
 She turned her face away, her body shriveling.

 Through the beer hall’s side window, the planet was visible against space.